-How to Do Hybrid Agile: Where to Start in a Regulated Industry
+How to Do Hybrid Agile: Tips for Regulated Industries

 The appeal of Agile’s flexibility is simple: get products to market faster.
 But when you have to prove compliance, you need the accountability of a more structured methodology.